-Who’s your ideal boyfriend?
-You might find just the guy in Makura no Danshi.
-Each short episode features a different boy who will listen to you and hold you when you need it.
+Whispering sweet lullabies into the ears of the viewers, Makura no Danshi presents the watcher with an experience of comfort.
+Each short episode features a different boy who will listen to the audience and hold them when they need it.

 alright, i've never written a review on here but i'm drinking and this one has earned it.